What is Fault Tolerance? High Availability & Printing

 This is distinct from non-fault tolerant systems, where any component failure may result in total system collapse!

-To achieve fault tolerance, infrastructure should be designed in such a way where failure states are considered, and appropriate systems are developed to deal with them.
+To achieve fault tolerance, infrastructure should be designed in such a way that failure states are considered, and appropriate systems are developed to deal with them.

 High Availability Software